 TRE is a wholly owned subsidiary of Transatlantic Reinsurance Company ("TRC") and provides the TransRe group ("TransRe") with its main platform to write business in Continental Europe and in the Middle East and North Africa region ("MENA").
-TRC is domiciled in New York, USA.
-TRE's ultimate parent undertaking is Alleghany Corporation ("Alleghany"), incorporated in Delaware, USA.

 TRE commenced trading under the name of Guardian Reinsurance Company in January 1977 before being acquired by TRC in 1996.
 As of 1st July 2019, TRE redomiciled from Zurich to Luxembourg and is regulated by the CAA.
-TRE has authorisation to transact all types of reinsurance business and operates through its branch offices in Germany, France, Switzerland and the United Arab Emirates.
-In addition to paid up capital of US\$ 27m, share premium of US\$ 133m and reconciliation reserve of US\$ 230m, TRE has the benefit of internal retrocession with TRC and a parental capital support guarantee agreement ("TRC Guarantee").
-TRE benefits from the same financial strength ratings as TRC, being ratings of A+ by both S&P's and A.M.
+TRE has authorisation to transact all types of reinsurance business and operates through its branch offices in Germany, France and Switzerland.
+In addition to paid up capital of US\$ 27m, share premium of US\$ 133m and reconciliation reserve of US\$ 141m, TRE has the benefit of internal retrocession with TRC and a parental capital support guarantee agreement ("TRC Capital Support Agreement").
+TRE benefits from the same financial strength ratings as TRC, being ratings of AA+ by Standard & Poor's ("S&P") and A++ by A.M.
 Best.

-TRE is a specialist non-life and life reinsurance company concentrating on providing protection for cedants.
+TRE is a specialist non-life and life reinsurance company concentrating on providing reinsurance protection for insurance companies not competing with cedants in their own direct markets.
 Many of TRE's senior management and underwriting teams have long tenure with TransRe and place great value on enduring client relationships.